 The ” APPROVED Visitation List “

 The DOC allows residents to update their visitation list 2 times per year.
-The resident is given a few forms to send to loved ones, which have to be filed out and returned along with a large amount of personal documentation.
+The resident is given a few forms to send to loved ones, which have to be filled out and returned along with a large amount of personal documentation.
 This required documentation list includes; photo ID, SS card, Birth Certificates, Marriage Certificates, and more.

 Here is a link to the GDOC Application